 Module code Descriptive name Credits

 Year modules

-MUSM873 Applied Music Studies Mini-Dissertation 90
+MUSM873 (PC) Applied Music Studies Mini-Dissertation 90

-MUSM874 Community Music 45
+MUSM874 (PC) Community Music 45

-MUSM875 Applied Music Studies 45
+MUSM875 (PC) Applied Music Studies 45

 Total credits for the programme: Potchefstroom 180

-- Candidates have to complete all three modules (MUSM873, MUSM874 and MUSM875). - b) With the approval of the faculty, a student may present an article that has been submitted for publication to an accredited journal, for examination in lieu of a mini-dissertation for MUSM873. - The student must present a research proposal and title registration within six months after registration.
+- Candidates have to complete all three modules (MUSM873, MUSM874 and MUSM875). - b) With the approval of the faculty, a student may present an article that has been prepared for submission to an accredited journal, for examination in lieu of a mini-dissertation for MUSM873. - c) The student must present a research proposal and title registration within six months after registration.
 This takes place in consultation with a possible supervisor to a body determined by faculty rules for approval, which body formalises the appointment of a supervisor and where necessary co- or assistant supervisors in consultation with the directors having an interest therein.